The Alignment Desk

 Where useful, we can help connect participants with researchers, policy professionals, or others in the Cambridge AI safety community.
 We will also invite relevant experts into the office to give feedback on drafts.

-Four published pieces by the end of term.
+Three published pieces during term, with an optional fourth post-Lent.
 Imperfect and published beats perfect and private.

 We are flexible on format.
 What matters is that you have a concrete output in mind.
 Examples include: